Home Roads and travel Abandoned or untaxed vehicles

 Abandoned or untaxed vehicles

-• general nuisance where parking is in short supply locally
+• create a nuisance where parking is in short supply

 • (A) have no current vehicle keeper on the Driver and Vehicle Licensing Agency’s (DVLA) record